eyebrow-fish/chronos/README.md

 # chronos

-`chronos` is a [Golang](https://golang.org) library for developing schedules jobs which are even on a micro scale.
-The concept is similar to a cron job, in that a job will be trigger on a specified schedule, but there are major elements which define a chronos job:
+`chronos` is a [Golang](https://golang.org) library for developing scheduled jobs which may even be on the micro scale.
+The concept is similar to a cron job, in that a job will be trigger on a specified schedule, but there are major elements which distinguish a chronos job:

 - Schedules are more simple
 - Minimal overhead